-Facing it is a generous corner sofa/chaise longue with views out to the meadow.
-Other features include a large flat screen TV, DVD player and Sky Freesat, a side table designed by 20th century designer Eero Saarinen and Tolomeo Mega floor lamp.
+Facing it is a generous corner sofa with views out to the meadow.
+Other features include a large flat screen TV and Sky Freesat, a side table designed by 20th century designer Eero Saarinen and Tolomeo Mega floor lamp.

 The dining area is furnished with a table and chairs created by the Danish furniture designer Arne Jacobson in the 1950s, including four iconic ‘series 7’ chairs.
 The well equipped kitchen has a built-in Smeg cooker and a white stone surface with sleek grey units underneath.